Falls can lead to serious injuries. In Alberta, falls are the leading cause of emergency room and urgent-care visits for children. For example:

 Falls are common and can lead to broken bones or head injuries.
 Children have large heads compared to the rest of their bodies.
 If a child falls, their head will often hit the ground first.

-As your child grows, he or she explores more, moves faster and can climb, and spends more time outdoors.
-Your child is faced with new risks that can lead to falls.
+As your child grows, they explore more, move faster and can climb, and spend more time outdoors.
+These are new risks that can lead to falls.

 Playgrounds are very exciting places for young children.
-Each year, many children in Alberta are seriously hurt from falls from playground equipment.
-To help protect your child from playground falls:
+But each year, many children in Alberta get seriously hurt from falls at the playground.
+Here's how to help protect your child from playground falls: